f4bio/sopel-rss/README.md

 *Requires:* owner or admin, query with bot

-This will delete all feeds.
+Delete all feeds without asking for confirmation.
 Be sure to keep a backup of you configuration file.

 ### rssget &mdash; read a feed and post new items